Procurement and Commissioning Strategy

 We will do this by: considering social value in writing specifications, award criteria and contracts; by ensuring our contractors are considering social factors, establishing prompt payment down the local supply chain; by identifying benefits that we achieve in our contracts for the community, particularly in deprived areas (e.g. new facilities, jobs or an improved living space); by encouraging all new procurement activities to include apprenticeships as part of their selection criteria.
 We will consider the social value our contracting opportunities can add to our community's economic, social and environmental wellbeing - where possible, splitting larger contracts into lots to encourage SMEs to bid.

-Supporting the Council's Sustainability Strategy; supporting delivery of the the Carbon Reduction Action Plan - working towards a carbon net zero target of 2035
+Supporting the Council's Sustainability Strategy; supporting delivery of the Carbon Reduction Action Plan - working towards a carbon net zero target of 2035

 We will do this by: embedding sustainable principles into our commissioning and contracting activities to 'green' the economy; by encouraging all new procurement activities to consider sustainability criteria as part of their selection such as the use of green energy and the offset of carbon emissions; by ensuring that we consider our environmental objectives in all new procurements and in our contract management activities; by (where appropriate) including the reduction of waste and the delivery of our high environmental standards in service area contract management.